d12frosted/elpa-mirror/nongnu/blow-readme.txt

 ..
 3. Manual

-Mode lighters are indicator that make us aware that a mode is enable.
+Mode lighters are indicator that make us aware that a mode is enabled.
-This helpful, but when there are too many of them, it becomes a problem, because often lighters with the important information gets truncate due to the non-important lighters.
+This is helpful, but when there are too many of them, it becomes a problem, because often lighters with the important information gets truncated due to the non-important lighters.
 So we blow them, and they are usually the lighters of the important, perhaps indispensible, modes for you, so that you can see and focus on what matters.

 1 Usage